Preparing for Your Student Conduct Committee Hearing

 Be sure to organize all of your thoughts and outline all of the events associated with the incident.
 Taking the time to write out a thorough opening and closing statement would help to present your side of the incident clearly.
 It is essential that you read through your case packet from the Office of the Dean of Students when you are notified of your upcoming hearing.
 This packet contains relevant information that will be presented and discussed at your hearing.
 Being organized and prepared for your hearing increases the chances of a fair and agreeable outcome.

 The Community Standards Process is about student development and growth.
-The Office of the Dean of Students is designed to assist you during this process.
+Office of Community Standards is designed to assist you during this process.
 Be sure to get all of your questions answered prior to your hearing and do not hesitate to follow up.